 Sonos has added a new low-end model to its family of wireless streaming music players.
 The $200 compact, moisture-resistant Play:1 provides two high-quality speakers and implements a wireless mesh network that supports both independent and synchronized music playing in multiple rooms of a home or business environment.

-Besides being the least expensive Sony streaming media player, the Play:1 is also the smallest model, at 6.4 x 4.7 x 4.7 inches.
+Besides being the least expensive Sonos streaming media player, the Play:1 is also the smallest model, at 6.4 x 4.7 x 4.7 inches.
 As shown below, the device contains just two speakers.
 The tweeter delivers “crisp and accurate high frequency response,” while a mid-woofer adds “faithful reproduction of mid-range frequencies crucial for accurate playback of vocals and instruments, as well as delivery of deep, rich bass,” says Sonos.

 Sonos Play:1 — whole and exploded